Doxuno

 STOCK IN TRADE

-Stock in trade shall be included in the sale at a value to be determined by a physical stocktake conducted not earlier than two (2) business days before the Settlement Date by a mutually agreed stocktaker.
-The cost of the stocktake shall be shared equally between the parties.
-The stock value is estimated at $15,000.00 NZD and is additional to the Purchase Price set out in clause 3.
+Stock in trade is included in the sale at a value determined by a physical stocktake conducted not earlier than two (2) Business Days before the Settlement Date by a mutually agreed stocktaker (or the parties' respective representatives).
+The cost of any independent stocktaker is shared equally.
+The stock value is estimated at $15,000.00 and is additional to the Purchase Price set out in clause 3, paid by the Purchaser on Settlement against tax invoice.

 3.